 Day 6 – Dubai’s Luxury Quotient

 While we have covered all major aspects of Dubai City, how can we overlook the element that’s most related to the city – its luxury quotient?
-So, on your last day, before you bid farewell to the city, let it pamper you with its opulence.
+So, before you bid farewell to the city, let it pamper you with its opulence.
 The luxury experiences listed below in Dubai are perfect for first-time visitors who want a taste of Dubai’s lavishness without overspending.

 Inside Burj Al Arab Jumeirah Tour